The Agile Canvas Strategic Doing 365

 Will we conduct focus groups, initiate surveys, and perform other research as part of this process?
 We use whatever resources available to close out our questions in order.
 We use data sources when available instead of relying on perceptions.
 We also make sure we appreciate the qualitative difference between perceptions and data, not making perception assumptions from available data.
 The process has that kind of empirical rigor.

 It appears like this is a cyclical process.
 How does that work?
 The same model is used for the whole process and all projects that emerge in the process.
-We repeat the same three core elements - stories, questions and sprints - every two quarters.
+We repeat the same three core elements - intentions, questions and sprints - every two quarters.
 When we're engaged in something new for the organization, we move forward in iterations of learning and impact.

 How is everything documented and what does the final document look like?
 The final document is structured with a handful of key elements: